a098933967903/GIT/README.md

 * git config is a tool
 * --global parameter mean to publish, everyone can see the information that you set

-## Download file what you want in gethub
+## Download file what you want on github

 ```
 $ git clone <URL>  //